top of page

 • impact red meat processing & quality by damage from bites, i.e. bite marks on stock are evident at processing and result in downgrading of carcases.

-• can be a potential host of exotic diseases.
+• can host of exotic diseases.

 The National Wild Dog Action Plan (NWDAP) is supported by the federal government and outlines the principles of best practice management for wild dogs.
 The NWDAP principles underpin each state’s plan and provide important guidance to help producers formulate effective, best practice, humane management programs. â€‹â€‹â€‹â€‹